Art rock: 1967

 Clash Music names the Velvet Underground's debut March 1967 album The Velvet Underground & Nico "the original art-rock record".
 Bannister writes of the Velvet Underground: "no other band exerted the same grip on the minds of 1970s/1980s art/alternative rock artists, writers and audiences."
 Their influence would recur from the 1970s onwards to various worldwide indie scenes, and in 2006, The Velvet Underground & Nico was inducted into the Library of Congress' National Recording Registry, who commented: "For decades [it] has cast a huge shadow over nearly every sub-variety of avant-garde rock, from 70s art-rock to no-wave, new-wave, and punk."
-However, when the Velvet Underground first appeared in the mid 1960s, they faced rejection and were commonly dismissed as a "fag" band.
+However, when the Velvet Underground first appeared in the mid-1960s, they faced rejection and were commonly dismissed as a "fag" band.
 In 1982, musician Brian Eno famously stated that while The Velvet Underground & Nico initially sold just 30,000 copies, "everyone who bought one of those 30,000 copies started a band."

-The Beatles' Paul McCartney deemed Pet Sounds "the record of the time", and in June 1967, the band responded with their own album: Sgt.
-Pepper's, which was also influenced by Freak Out!
+The Beatles' Paul McCartney deemed Pet Sounds "the record of the time", and in May 1967, the band responded with their own album: Sgt.
+Pepper's Lonely Hearts Club Band, which was influenced by the Beach Boys' Pet Sounds and Frank Zappa's Freak Out!
 AllMusic states that the first wave of art rock musicians were inspired by Sgt.
 Pepper's and believed that for rock music to grow artistically, they should incorporate elements of European and classical music to the genre.
 Many British groups flowered in the album's wake; those who are listed in Music in American Life include the Moody Blues, the Strawbs, Genesis, and "most notably", Pink Floyd.
-The band's Roger Waters later stated that both Sgt.
+This has been used, among other connections, to suggest a cohesion between acts described as art rock in the 1960s.
+The band's bassist, Roger Waters later stated that both Sgt.
 Pepper and Pet Sounds "completely changed everything about records" for him.